pururajatgithub/reactform_rest_api/README.md

-Your frontend/React-app is now running and can be accesed thru https://localhost:3000 on your brouwser
+Your frontend/React-app is now running and can be accesed thru https://localhost:3000 on your browser

 Open another terminal and migrate to this directory